Khosrow and Shirin: Illustrations of Shirin visiting Farhad

 A depiction of the same scene, from the rare books department of the Free Library of Philadelphia, has the same overall structure as that of the Princeton illustration (figure 7).
 This illustration is from the early 1900s and was an imitation of a Safavid painting.
 However, there are differences in color and dress.
 The use of color in this illustration is bountiful and not at all monochromatic.
 Shirin rides in on a dappled horse and instead of a headdress, she wears a golden crown.
 The milker, who is also present in this illustration, wears a cap instead of a turban.
 Shirin is depicted slightly slimmer in this version and seems to be looking above Farhad, rather than right at him.

 An illustration of a similar scene is from a manuscript of Nizami's story.
 Titled Shirin Visits Farhad at Mount Bisutun, it was created in 1527 in Iran.
 Its materials include the typical Persian tools of watercolor, gold, ink, and paper.
-The scene depicts the moment before Khusrau delivers the false new of Shirin's death to Farhad.
+The scene depicts the moment before Khusrau delivers the false news of Shirin's death to Farhad.
 Shirin is astride a black horse and hands Farhad a jug of milk.